 The Mediterranean revival-style house makes extensive use of local Malibu ceramic tiles, which gives it a very unique and luxurious feel.
 Everything in this house is hand-crafted, from the teakwood doors, to the hand-painted murals, to the ironwork.
 In 1977, The Adamson House was added to the National Register of Historic Places and in 1985 it was designated as a California Historical Landmark.

-We’ve put together a “walking tour” of the main areas of the grounds so you can get a feel for what this venue has to offer and possibly decide if an Adamson House wedding is right for you!
+I’ve put together a “walking tour” of the main areas of the grounds so you can get a feel for what this venue has to offer and possibly decide if an Adamson House wedding is right for you!
 When you first enter the Adamson house grounds, you’ll see a large lawn area to your left.
-This area isn’t typically used during a wedding, but we use it a lot for bride and groom pictures, bridal party pictures, and family pictures.
+This area isn’t typically used during a wedding, but I use it a lot for bride and groom pictures, bridal party pictures, and family pictures.
 It’s a really romantic location to photograph at sunset!

 As you walk down the lawn’s path, you’ll come to the Adamson House.
 The front courtyard features a really mosaic cool stone and grass ground cover.
-This courtyard is where the cocktail hour is usually held and we think it’s a really great spot for that purpose.
+This courtyard is where the cocktail hour is usually held and I think it’s a really great spot for that purpose.

 Unfortunately, you’re not allowed to go inside the house during a wedding for pictures.
 But here’s a little tip - if you pay extra for a docent led tour of the house for your guests during cocktail hour, they’ll let you go up to the balcony that overlooks the back lawn area for bride and groom pictures.
 It’s a great way of getting some unique Adamson House wedding pics.